SWEDES: TheWayTheyWere

 Page 158 2 Illustrations

-- LING AUDITORIUM, constructed in 1895, was used for the "Messiah" concert.
+LING AUDITORIUM, constructed in 1895, was used for the "Messiah" concerts.
 It later was a gymnasium for the campus.

-- The "Messiah," at Lindsborg became nationally known after the turn of the century.
-(Thorstenborg conduction in Ling Auditorium.)
+The "Messiah" at Lindsborg became nationally known after the turn of the century.

 Page 160 World War I was a grim reality, but "Messiah" concerts on May 13th, 1918, provided an emotional uplift for soldiers of the 89th Division and others who both heard and performed that day at Camp Funston.